 A SHORT HISTORY OF DIYARBAKIR

-Tracing her roots back to the 6th millennium BCE, Diyarbakır’s name is first mentioned during the times of the Assyrian kings as Amida.
+Tracing her roots back to the 6th millennium BCE, Diyarbakır’s name is first mentioned during the times of the Assyrian kings as Amida (nowadays, the city is still called Amed by many a Kurd).
 Although she laid perfectly positioned at the verdant banks of the Tigris River, Diyarbakır remained relatively insignificant until Roman legions seized her at the end of the 2nd century CE, elevating the city to become one of the empire’s most vital border towns in Mesopotamia.

 In 349 CE, emperor Constantius II ordered the construction of a monumental fortification to strengthen her defences against Sassanian attacks, however, high walls proved insufficient, and merely a decade later Persian king Shapur II rode his gallant steed across her bloodied streets.
 For the next three hundred years, Diyarbakır remained highly contested, and changed hands multiple times between these formidable adversaries, until the Arabs swept across the Middle East in the 7th century.
 In the wake of their swift conquest, Islam strode through the broken gates of Diyarbakır, heralding a new era in the city’s tumultuous history.